egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 loki-0                1/1     Running   0          10m
 ```

-We managed to install Cilium, Grafana, Prometheus and Loki to our Productions clusters.
-This is awseome! 🎉 Now, let's continue with the update of Cilium on a subnet of clusters only.
+We installed Cilium, Grafana, Prometheus and Loki in our production clusters.
+Awesome! 🎉 Now, we will continue with the **update** of **Cilium** on a subnet of clusters only.

 ## Step 3: Update Cilium tier:zone02 Cluster

-As mentioned before, we would like to use the Sveltos `tier` feature to update `Cilium` only on the clusters with the label set to `tier:zone02`.
+As mentioned, we would like to use the Sveltos `tier` feature to update `Cilium` only on the clusters with the label set to `tier:zone02`.
 The matching cluster in our example will be the `prod-zone01` cluster.

-**Issue**: As we have a ClusterProfile that installed Cilium to the cluster `prod-zone01`, how can we instruct Sveltos to update this cluster and only the Cilium deployment?
+**Issue**: Because we have a ClusterProfile that installed Cilium to the cluster `prod-zone01`, how can we instruct Sveltos to update this cluster and only the Cilium deployment?

 To achieve this, we will create a new ClusterProfile with the user of `tier`.
-Basically, we will instruct Sveltos to take the new ClusterProfile with a lower `tier` value set and update Cilium CNI only on the matching clusters.
+We will instruct Sveltos to take the new ClusterProfile with a lower `tier` value set and update Cilium CNI only on the matching clusters.

 :::note
 The default `tier` value for every ClusterProfile/Profile is set to 100.
 If you set this to a lower value, Sveltos will take the lower value as a higher priority deployment.